 NGS including, Single cell RNA sequencing, WEX, WGS

 Validation through functional and killing assays

 Write and submit grants and first author papers to peer reviewed journals

 Stay current with relevant publications and apply knowledge to research

 Collaborate and present data with a wide range of stakeholders and partners

 Train others on protocols

 MD and/or a PhD in a biological science with a diverse knowledge of immunology

-Experience in analysis of TCR signaling pathways and in lentiviral modification of T cells will be an advantage
+Experience in analysis of TCR signaling pathways and T cell function

 Our Commitment to Diversity